How Much Does College Cost?

 Forbes magazine has investigated value in education using the criteria of the cost of different degrees and comparing it to the average salaries and job opportunities available to people with those degrees, using information from PayScale.com and the U.S. Bureau of Labor Statistics.
 Many of what they determine to be the most valuable degrees are in the sciences with biomedical engineering coming in at the top of the list.

-Other degrees that Forbes found to be good value for the cost of education are degrees in:
+Other degree types that Forbes found to be good value are as follows:

 All of these fields are experiencing job growth rates far above average, and this trend is expected to continue over the next decade.
 Most of these professions also have more jobs available than there are graduates, giving degree holders a wide range of employment opportunities and high salaries.